SEO for travel blogs — here’s how to get traffic from Google

 • Rule #1: Write for your readers.
 Always.
 Don’t write for Google, don’t structure your posts to feed Google, don’t keyword stuff.

-What you need to know about SEO in 2024:
+What you need to know about SEO in 2025

-• AI overviews might reduce clickthroughs, search results are being shuffled so fewer blogs are showing up, and SEO tactics that have shot blogs to huge traffic numbers in the past no longer work (or work against you)
+Like the fact that AI overviews might reduce clickthroughs, search results are being shuffled so fewer blogs are showing up, and SEO tactics that have shot blogs to huge traffic numbers in the past no longer work (or work against you)

 But — none of these things mean there’s no chance for travel blogs to win in search.
 The opposite might be true, in the sense that now more than ever there is a demand from people to read good content from real people (and not machines).

 I do think that if you are putting out good content consistently over time, you are going to build an audience.
+People want to follow people, so travel blogs will always have a place.

 You should absolutely future proof your growing business against Google updates, by building an email list in particular.